roman-milk/roman-milk.github.io/whos-the-boss.md

  "You are all mine now," I sighed softly into her ear.

  "All yours, Sir," she echoed.
 "All."
-Report_Story #1